RichGibson/vienna_guide/README.md

 to Gumpendorfer Strasse, a block from Marea Alta

 - Naschmarkt
   The Naschmarkt is an experience.
-A mix of tourist businesses and well loved by locals places.
+A mix of tourist businesses and locally well-loved places.
 If one can, walk through once before buying things.
   Prices for identical items vary wildly.

-  There are delicious restaurants, and restaurants that look just as promising that are mediocre.
+  There are delicious restaurants, and other restaurants that look just as promising that are mediocre.

   [At Li's Cooking with much more cheese than we intended](https://photos.app.goo.gl/8bdBciyYsSF4GBXZA)